laszlourszuly/atlantis/README.md

 The Atlantis library is licensed under the Apache 2 license.

+The [Google Gson](https://github.com/google/gson) library is licensed under the Apache 2 license.

-The local web server, used by Atlantis, is licensed as:
+The [local web server](https://github.com/NanoHttpd/nanohttpd), used by Atlantis, is licensed as:

 <code>
 Copyright (c) 2012-2013 by Paul S. Hawke, 2001,2005-2013 by Jarno Elonen, 2010 by Konstantinos Togias